 As an Amazon Associate I earn from qualifying purchases.

-With lush Ohio farmland, serene landscapes, quaint villages and towns, friendly locals and delicious food, Ohio’s Amish Country welcomes visitors to enjoy a slower pace of life.
+With lush Ohio farmland, serene landscapes, quaint Amish villages and towns, friendly locals and delicious food, Amish Country Ohio welcomes visitors to enjoy a slower pace of life.
 A getaway to Ohio’s Amish Country is makes for a great escape during any season; spring, summer and fall are the busiest seasons, but there’s still plenty of fun things to do in Amish Country Ohio in the winter.
 During your weekend getaway to Amish Country, take time to experience the culture and history of the local Amish and Mennonite communities while enjoying the beauty of one of Ohio’s most beloved destinations.

 PIN IT BY CLICKING ON A PIN BELOW!